New clinic location in Idaho Falls now open! Learn more here.

 • Most sharing of psychotherapy notes

-In the case of fundraising: • We may contact you for fundraising efforts, but you can tell us not to contact you again.
+• We may contact you for fundraising efforts, but you can tell us not to contact you again.
 We will honor your request to not contact you again.
-Our Uses and Disclosures We typically use or share your health information in the following ways:

-• Treatment We can use your health information and share it with other professionals who are treating you.
+• Treatment: We can use your health information and share it with other professionals who are treating you.
 Example: A doctor treating you for an injury asks another doctor about your overall health condition.

-• Run our organization We can use and share your health information to run our practice, improve your care, and contact you when necessary.
+• Run our organization: We can use and share your health information to run our practice, improve your care, and contact you when necessary.
 Example: We use health information about you to manage your treatment and services.

-• Bill for your services We can use and share your health information to bill and get payment from health plans or other entities.
+• Bill for your services: We can use and share your health information to bill and get payment from health plans or other entities.
 Example: We give information about you to your health insurance plan so it will pay for your services.

 How else can we use or share your health information?
 We are allowed or required to share your information in other ways – usually in ways that contribute to the public good, such as public health and research.
 We have to meet many conditions in the law before we can share your information for these purposes.
 Help with public health and safety issues We can share health information about you for certain situations such as: